Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Query_keys_and_automatic_refetching.md

 ==That's not what `refetch` is for - it's for refetching *with the same parameters*.==

-==If you have some *state* that changes your data, all you need to do is to put it in the Query Key, because React Query will trigger a refetch automatically whenever the key changes.== So when you want to apply your filters, just change your *client state*:
+==If you have some *state* that changes your data, all you need to do is to put it in the Query Key, because **React Query will trigger a refetch automatically whenever the key changes**.== So when you want to apply your filters, just change your *client state*:

 ```jsx
 function Component() {